pompom454/homebase-frontweb/README.md

-hello darkness my old friend... okay but seriously, i REALLY REALLY miss home base, rip 2019-2025 you will be missed by many artists
+hello darkness my old friend... okay but seriously, i REALLY REALLY miss home base, rip 2019-2025 you will be missed by many artists considering this game is lost media from an accessibility standpoint, i think ill check my old hdd at some point. iirc it still has files from the long forgotten offline-capable builds.